Nimesha-Hansani/Lung_cacer_stage_detection/README.md

-Under the implementation folder your can find out the complete implementation.
+Under the implementation folder your can find out the source code for each feature extraction method.To run the follow the below three steps.

 1. Download Prediction Folder
 2. Install PIP install streamlit